laneskell/RedditLab/README.md

-# RedditLab

-Aplicação web - Rede social inspirada no Reddit.
-Projeto em ReactJs, Consumindo API cedida pela Labenu.
+Web application - Social network inspired by Reddit.
+Project in ReactJs, Consuming API provided by Labenu.

-### Deploy - Surge (Veja na web).
+Deploy - Surge (See on the web). http://lanesk-redditlab.surge.sh/

-http://lanesk-redditlab.surge.sh/

-Faça cadastro ou entre logada com:
-email: visitante@lanes.com
+Register or sign logged Make: email: visitante@lanes.com Password: 123456

-senha: 123456
+📦 Development
+Features : It is possible to create a user, log in, browse the posts and comments, view by categories and search in filters.
+You can also post content, comment on content, vote positively or negatively and each post and comments.
+Just like Reddit, you can only give 1 vote, for more or less.
+It also has a change of theme to Dark mode.
+Tablet/Cellular Responsiveness

+____
 ## 📦 Desenvolvimento
 Features : É possivel criar usuário, logar,navegar pelos posts e cometários, ver por categorias e pesquisar nos filtros.
 Também pode postar um conteúdo, comentar conteúdos, votar posittivamente ou negativamente e casa post e comentários.
 Assim como Reddit, só é possivel dar 1 voto, para masis ou para menos.
 Ainda conta com mudandça de tema para modo Dark.
 Responsividade Tablet/Celular
-___
+____

 ## 🛠️ Construído com